Chapter 21 Geological History of Western Canada

 21.4 Western Canada during the Mesozoic

 The Mesozoic extends over 187 million years from the beginning of the Triassic (252 Ma) to the end of the Cretaceous (65.5 Ma).
 It was a particularly important period for the geology of western Canada.
-During this time, several continental collisions occurred along the west coast, resulting in the formation of the Rocky Mountains and the (addition) of much of the land mass of British Columbia, and continuing deposition within the WCSB.
+During this time, several continental collisions occurred along the west coast, resulting in the formation of the Rocky Mountains and the accretion (addition) of much of the land mass of British Columbia, and continuing deposition within the WCSB.

 Terrane Accretion in British Columbia and Yukon